xbhel/momostack/hyperlink-recognition/python/docs/Hyperlink Recognition in Legal Documents.md

 ### Symbol-based Extraction

-Detect text enclosed within paired symbols (e.g., 《...》) in a given text, with support for configurable handling of nested symbols:
+Extract text enclosed within paired symbols (e.g., 《...》) in a given text, with support for configurable handling of nested symbols:

   - Outermost only: keep the widest enclosing pair and ignore inner ones.
   - Innermost only: keep the deepest enclosed pair and ignore outer ones.